Phạm Ngọc Thảo: Participation in military junta

 After the fall of the Diệm regime, Thảo was designated by the head of state Minh and the civilian Prime Minister Nguyễn Ngọc Thơ to create the nucleus of a group called the Council of Notables, and promote it to the public. which, as an interim body of prominent civilians, would advise the military junta before it handed over power to an elected legislature under civilian rule.
-The Council of 60 people, 58 men and 2 women, held its first meeting on 1 January 1964 in Saigon.
+The Council of 60 people, 58 men and two women, held its first meeting on 1 January 1964 in Saigon.
 The council was composed almost entirely of well-known professionals and academics and, as such, was hardly representative of South Vietnamese society; there were no delegates from the agricultural or labour sectors of the economy.
 It gained a reputation for being a forum of debate, rather than a means of enacting policy change and government programs for the populace.
 Thơ and Minh assigned Thảo with the task of encouraging a transition to democracy by facilitating the formation of a few political parties.
 This was ineffective, as many political parties with only a handful of members sprang up and squabbled.
 Within 45 days of the coup, 62 parties had formed but nothing meaningful resulted.
 In the end, these efforts proved to be irrelevant as Minh's junta and the accompanying Council of Notables were overthrown before the end of the month.
 During this period, Thảo served as the head of military security and played a role in replacing Colonel Đỗ Khắc Mai with Nguyễn Cao Kỳ as the head of the Republic of Vietnam Air Force.
-In the aftermath of the coup, Vietcong attacks increased markedly amid infighting among the Saigon leadership, which Thảo had helped to stir up.
+In the aftermath of the coup, VC attacks increased markedly amid infighting among the Saigon leadership, which Thảo had helped to stir up.